guisgrande/second-project-ci/README.md

 - [Gitpod](https://www.gitpod.io/) - to create/edit the code of the project.
 - [Github](https://github.com/) - to create repository, hosting files and deployment of the website.
 - [Font Awesome](https://fontawesome.com/) - Used for the icons used in the footer.
+- [Figma](https://figma.com/) - Used to creat the wireframes.
+- [Google Fonts](https://fonts.google.com/) - Used for font selection.
+- [Coolors](https://coolors.co/) - Used to choice of colors and for the palette used in the README.
+- [Favicon.io](https://favicon.io/) - Used to implement the favicon on the website.
+- [WAVE](https://wave.webaim.org/) - Used to acecessibility test.
+- Lighthouse (Chrome Devtools) - Used to performance test.

 ## Credits

 ### Content

+- The formulas used in the conversions were taken from [Google](http://google.com/).

 ### Media

+- The image used for README.md responsive mockup was taken from [Am I Responsive](http://ami.responsivedesign.is/).
+- The icons images used for buttons was taken from [Canva](https://www.canva.com/)

 ### Inspiration

 ## Acknowledgements

+- Code Institute for all the support and the team always ready to help.
+- My mentor [Ben Kavanagh](https://github.com/BAK2K3) for all the instructions, advice and knowledge that helped me to improve the project.
+- My parents, my wife and my friends for motivating me to achieve my best.
+- Everyone in the Slack community for tips and opinions.